andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ####   The output of the R script file is the tidy dataset **tidydata.txt** and was uploaded via the project webpage

 ## **tidydata.txt** info
-   Below is a table giving info about all the variables in the **tidydata.txt** file.
+   Below are two tables giving info about all the variables in the **tidydata.txt** file.

    Variable names were gotten from the features.txt and activity_labels.txt.
-These original variable names were all convert to lowercase [a-z] letters and all non [a-z] characters were removed.
-For name clarity the variable
-   names beginning with t... and f... were changed to time... and freq... since these variables deal with time and freq(uency) domains(see original documentation).
+These original variable names were all converted to lowercase [a-z] letters and all non [a-z] characters were removed.
+For name clarity the variable    names beginning with t... and f... were changed to time... and freq... since these variables deal with time and freq(uency) domains(see original documentation).

    The **tidydata.txt** data consists of the mean value of the 86 num variables with 180 obs. that were split out by